joffb/cygnals/README.md

 A stopped song can be resumed from where it was with `sound_resume(&song_state);`.

 ### Sound effects (sfx)
-Sound effects (i.e. for scoring, jumping or weapon shots) can be played back in the same way as songs.
+Sound effects (i.e. for scoring, jumping or weapon shots) or "sfx" can be played back in the same way as songs.
 You need to make variables for the sfx's state and for the maximum number of channels you will be using for effects.
-The number of channels should be stuck to, as an sfx playing back on more channels than there is RAM allocated could cause some big issues!
+The number of channels should be stuck to, as an sfx playing back on more channels than there is RAM allocated could overwrite other stuff in RAM!

+Sfx patterns in Furnace should only be as long as they need to be, empty lines at the end of the pattern will keep playing as silence.

+Sfx should clean up after themselves using a note off or Note Cut effect at the end of the pattern to mute the currently playing sounds.

 This allocates space for the sfx's state and one channel:

 ```
 music_state_t sfx_state __attribute__ ((aligned (2)));